dvk65/inland-flooding/README.md

 ### Step 4: Analyze and preprocess Sentinel-2 true color imagery, cloud masks, and NDWI masks
 Before applying the KMeans Clustering algorithm, we need to organize and analyze the collected satellite images.

-To run analysis and preparation on the images, use the following command (estimated runtime:  minute):
+To run analysis and preparation on the images, use the following command (estimated runtime: 15-20 minutes):
 ```
 make eda_s2
 ```

-- The original dataframe representing the image filename and its metedata has 541 image instances.
-The filtered dataframe has 104 image instances.
+- The original dataframe representing the image filename and its metedata has 379 image instances.
+The filtered dataframe has 102 image instances.
 - The filtering steps includes:
     - dropping duplicate combinations of id and date (overlapping coverage of Sentinel-2 tiles)
     - dropping flood events without Sentinel-2 imagery during flood